 What does Algernon mean?

-Algernon \a-lger-non, al-ge-rnon\ as a boys' name is of Old French origin, and the meaning of Algernon is "wearing a mustache".
 The Normans were usually clean-shaven, and this was a nickname for William de Percy, a companion of William the Conqueror.
 It was revived in the 15th century for his descendant Henry Percy, and adopted into other families connected to them.
 Oscar Wilde used it for a brainless fop in "The Importance of Being Earnest".
 Algy and Algie are pet forms.
 English poet Algernon Swinburne.

 Algernon is an uncommon first name for males.
 Algernon is a unique surname too for all people.
 (2000 U.S. Census)

-Prominent varying forms of Algernon (#unlisted) listed in the Top 1000 are Al and Algie.
+Prominent varying forms of Algernon (not ranked) listed in the Top 1000 are Al and Algie.
 Adoption of these boy names reached its most widespread during the years 1880-1889 (usage of 0.3555%) and is now significantly lower, with the version Al becoming less in vogue.
 Below is a graphed comparison of the usage of the boy name Algernon and corresponding names.
 (2014 Birth Statistics)